coolguy1771/StarTrekAdventures-Initiative/README.md

 # Overview
 This [FoundryVTT](https://foundryvtt.com/) module provides various CombatTracker improvements, intended to be used with the [StarTrekAdventures system](https://github.com/mkscho63/sta).
-The module heavily interacts with the awesome [Lancer Initiative](https://github.com/BoltsJ/lancer-initiative.git) module, which does most of the work.
+The module heavily interacts with the awesome [Lancer Initiative](https://github.com/BoltsJ/lancer-initiative.git) module by Bolts, which does most of the work.

 ### GameMaster View
 ![gm-view.webp](https://raw.githubusercontent.com/wiki/CoolcatFVTT/StarTrekAdventures-Initiative/images/gm-view.webp)